john-cuffe/MAMBA2/README.md

       - The output directory you want to use
     - Debugmode
       - True/False that skips the majority of matches if used.
 Set to False
-    - block_file_name:
-      - the name of the file that you are using to define the blocks.
     - create_db_chunksize:
-      - A variable to set how big of a &#39;chunk&#39; you push to your db at once.
+      - A variable to set how big of a 'chunk' you push to your db at once.
     - inputPath:
       - Path to the datasets you want to match.
-    - Training_data_name:
-      - The name of the training data you are using.
-Exclude the &#39;.csv&#39; ending
     - Rf_jobs:
       - Number of jobs you want to calculate the random forest on.
 Note, for python you want to have one job per CPU for reasons I don&#39;t entirely understand.
     - clerical_review_candidates: